danielringch/homebattery/docs/software/drivers/mqttPower.rst

 Compatible devices
 ------------------

-All devices or services that publish power consumption data
+All devices or services that publish power measurement data

 * as 16 bit or 32 bit integer
 * with unit watt